Kyra Nijinsky

-Her father Vaslav (1889-1950) was a world-renowned dancer with the Ballets Russes in Paris.
-Her aunt Bronia (1891-1972) also excelled in dance and was a leading choreographer, initially with Ballets Russes.
+Her father Vaslav (1889–1950) was a world-renowned dancer with the Ballets Russes in Paris.
+Her aunt Bronia (1891–1972) also excelled in dance and was a leading choreographer, initially with Ballets Russes.
 Her mother Romola de Pulszky was a socialite and author.
 Romola's mother, Kyra's grandmother, was Emilia Márkus, a popular Hungarian actress.

 Kyra was born to Romola and Vaslav in Vienna.

 Life and career

-During Kyra's earliest years she evidently delighted in her father's love and affection.
-Unfortunately he became unbalanced and by 1917 had ceased performing, yet his fame as a star of ballet did not fade.
-Kyra's family, however, became chaotic, unhappy, and distant.
+During Kyra's earliest years she delighted in her father's love and affection.
+By 1917, his mental illness ended his career.
+Kyra's family became chaotic, unhappy, and distant.
 With her father living in institutions, her mother sent her and her younger sister Tamara to boarding schools.
 Kyra's resemblance to her father Vaslav was remarkable, 'uncanny'.
 After taking early dance lessons (both professional and from her father and her aunt), she chose it as her career.
 Her mother disapproved.
 An American woman volunteered her early support.

 While living alone in Berlin in 1931, Kyra began dancing in Ida Rubinstein's ballet company, directed by her aunt Bronia.
 She was next in a Max Reinhardt production of Offenbach's Tales of Hoffmann, choreographed by Bronislava Nijinska.
 Backstage, she became a close friend of another dancer Vera Zorina, who later wrote about her, "Kyra came from an exotic, unhappy world."

 In London she appeared in a Cochran review, Streamline.
 She studied with Nicolai Legat, a Russian ballet master.
 Later in Paris she would study with Lubov Egorova, a former ballerina in Diaghilev's company.
 Kyra and her mother Romola, also then in London, were apparently incompatible.
 They disagreed about the choice of living situations.
 It prompted Kyra to pack up and leave for Sweden where she danced at a cabaret.
 "She had led a nomadic life."